-The related arts program provides students with opportunities in performing arts, fine arts, health, life skills, and leadership.
+The related arts program provides students with opportunities in performing arts and fine arts.

 RELATED ARTS: PERFORMING ARTS

 The philosophy of the performing arts department is to offer experiences in the performing arts to all students regardless of prior experience.
 In the general curriculum, students are given an introduction to music as it pertains to the world around them.
-This program is accomplished through examining jazz and rock music and their place in history and popular culture, as well as playing band instruments and piano.
+This program is accomplished through examining jazz and rock music and their place in history and popular culture, as well as playing band instruments.

 In addition to the required grade-specific courses, there is an extensive private instrumental music lesson program and many active performing groups.
-These groups include orchestra, band, jazz ensemble, chorus, school musical, guitar ensemble, African drumming, and pit orchestra.
+These groups include orchestra, band, jazz ensemble, chorus, RECapella, school musical, guitar ensemble and African drumming.

 The goal of this course is to introduce students to beginning instrumental playing.
-All students spend the term learning to play a band instrument in an ensemble setting.
-They are members of the band, daily, for the duration of the term, and then once per week for the remainder of the year.
-Students also reinforce musical concepts by participating in a brief unit of keyboard study.
+All students learn to play a band instrument in an ensemble setting.
+They are members of the band, and rehearse two to three times per week with their class based on a seven day rotating schedule, throughout the year.
+Students rehearse as a full band (all fifth and sixth graders) in the weeks prior to a concert.
+Students also reinforce musical concepts by by using the music tutorial, Quaver Music.

 Concepts covered are note-reading in the treble clef (and bass clef in playing trombone), rhythm-reading, embouchure technique, instrument fingerings, playing an instrument alone and with others, playing a varied repertoire, playing music of other cultures, and improvisational techniques.